ClinicalTrials.Veeva

 This is a research study to evaluate the effectiveness of the PAVE (Parallactic Visual-Field Enhancement) System for the treatment of chronic visual field loss due to stroke, traumatic brain injury, or brain surgery.
 The PAVE regimen involves the use of a virtual reality headset to deliver visual stimulation to subjects diagnosed with visual field loss.

-The primary objective is to demonstrate that the clinical outcomes from exposure to the PAVE therapy (test group) are statistically superior to those achieved with a placebo (control group).
+The primary objective is to demonstrate that there is an improvement in the visual field after use of the PAVE therapy over a period of eight weeks with three sessions per week.
 The primary outcome is an increase in visual field area as measured with Goldmann-type kinetic perimetry.

-The secondary outcome will be demonstration that the subjective assessment of visual function using the National Eye Institute Visual Function Questionnaire (NEI-VFQ) is better for the test group when compared with the control group.
+The secondary outcome will be demonstration that the subjective assessment of visual function using the National Eye Institute Visual Function Questionnaire (NEI-VFQ) is better after PAVE therapy when compared to before therapy.

-The participants will visit the investigators office once per week for a minimum of eight weeks and a maximum of twenty four weeks and receive a therapy session.
-Every four weeks the participants visual field will be measured using kinetic perimetry.
-Every eight weeks the participant will complete the NEI-VFQ.
+The participants will visit the investigators office at the start of the study to establish a baseline for visual field size and visual field function.
+The subject will use PAVE in the office or at home three times per week for eight weeks.
+There will be twenty four therapy sessions in total.
+At four weeks the subject will visit the office and have perimetry measurements.
+At eight weeks the subject will visit the office and have perimetry measurements and complete the NEI-VFQ survey.
 Four weeks after the completion of the therapy sessions a follow up visit will take place where visual field measurement using kinetic perimetry and NEI-VFQ will be administered.

 Full description